atom/atom/docs/creating-a-package.md

 If you do need styling, we try to keep only structural styles in the package stylesheets.
 If you must specify colors and sizing, these should be taken from the active theme's [ui-variables.less][ui-variables].
+See the [theme variables docs][theme-variables] for more information.
 If you follow this guideline, your package will look good out of the box with any theme!

 An optional `stylesheets` array in your _package.json_ can list the stylesheets